Campus Improvement Plan

 Evaluation Data Sources: Campus Safety Committee roster and calendar

-Strategy 1: CAMPUS SAFETY COMMITTEE: Establish Campus Safety Committees composed of a cross section of stakeholders to look at matters related to campus safety.
-Strategy's Expected Result/Impact: Each Campus principal will recruit a safety team and provide a roster.
-Each campus team will meet three times per year so that all campuses will be able to refine safety practices.
+Strategy 1: Establish Campus Safety Committee composed of a cross section of stakeholders to look at matters related to campus safety.

-Staff Responsible for Monitoring: Administrators Safety Committee
+Staff Responsible for Monitoring: Campus Safety Officer

 Performance Objective 3 - EMERGENCY OPERATIONS